accuware/gstreamer/README.md

 https://dragonfly-demo.accuware.com/?video-url=http://localhost:9000
 ```

-> Note: Since this ends up in a mix of secure and insecure content, there is currently only `Chrome`, which supports this (for whatever reasons, since it is a tiny security hole).
+> Note: Since this ends up in a mix of secure and insecure content, there is currently only `Chrome`, which supports this for whatever reasons, since it is a tiny security issue.

 `Firefox` needs to be conviced via
 ```